ls-2018/etcd_cn/etcdctl/README.md

 ### WATCH [options] [key or prefix] [range_end] [--] [exec-command arg1 arg2 ...]

 Watch watches events stream on keys or prefixes, [key or prefix, range_end) if range_end is given.
 The watch command runs until it encounters an error or is terminated by the user.
-If range_end is given, it must be lexicographically greater than key or "\x00".
+If range_end is given, it必须是lexicographically greater than key or "\x00".

 RPC: Watch